About this programme

 - Requirements engineering and management

-- Facilitating, coordinating and documenting detailed business requirements
+- Facilitate, coordinate and document detailed business requirements

 - Acceptance testing